bonfire-networks/website-blog/posts/bonfire_identity.md

 ![](https://assets.bigcartel.com/product_images/287784678/Squirrels.jpg?auto=format&fit=max&w=600)
-<figcaption class="-mt-6 italic text-blueGray-400 text-base block">"Squirrels on the air" - Illustration by Rocco Lombardi - <a href="https://roccolombardi.bigcartel.com/product/squirrels-on-the-air" target="blank">Link</a></figcaption>
+<figcaption class="block -mt-6 text-base italic text-blueGray-400">"Squirrels on the air" - Illustration by Rocco Lombardi - <a href="https://roccolombardi.bigcartel.com/product/squirrels-on-the-air" target="blank">Link</a></figcaption>

 The end result is very much in tune with our expectations, and we hope you like it too.